AlexDCode/AutomatedRadioEvaluationSuite/docs/readthedocs/source/code_amp.md

 - 'None': In this mode, no calibration is applied, and both input and output calibration factors are set to 0.
 - 'Fixed Attenuation': The function directly applies the attenuation values set in the application for both input and output.
 - 'Small Signal': Uses fixed attenuation values combined with interpolated S-parameters from the provided S-parameter file for both input and output.
-- 'Small + Large Signal': Combines fixed attenuation values, S-parameters, and driver response for a more comprehensive calibration.
 - 'Small + Large Signal': Same behavior as 'Small Signal' but also integrates driver gain data.
 The driver gain is interpolated based on both the test frequency and RF input power, which is then subtracted from the input calibration factor.

 ```{admonition} Input Parameters